From Jar to native cross-platform Java with pipeline

 npm ci

-The command nativeCompile initiates the GraalVM compilation.
+The nativeCompile command initiates the GraalVM compilation.
 Generated executable’s extension is .exe on Windows.
 On Linux and MacOS there is no extension.
-The first wildcard in the following code is for version, second is for the extension.
-The executable is generated in build/native/nativeCompile .
+The first wildcard in the following code is for version, the second is for the extension.
+The executable is generated in build/native/nativeCompile.

 Native image extension on Windows is .exe while Linux and MacOS have none.